awsdocs/aws-codestar-user-guide/doc_source/setting-up-ide-cloud9.md

 Follow these steps to open an AWS Cloud9 development environment that you created for an AWS CodeStar project\.

-1. With the project open in the AWS CodeStar console, on the side navigation bar, choose **IDE**\.
+1. With the project open in the AWS CodeStar console, on the navigation bar, choose **IDE**\.
 **Important**
-If the project's source code is stored in GitHub, you won't see **IDE** on the side navigation bar\.
+If the project's source code is stored in GitHub, you won't see **IDE** on the navigation bar\.
 However, you can use the AWS Cloud9 console to open an existing environment\.
 Skip the rest of this procedure and see [Opening an Environment](http://docs.aws.amazon.com/cloud9/latest/user-guide/open-environment.html) in the *AWS Cloud9 User Guide* and [Use GitHub with AWS Cloud9](#setting-up-ide-cloud9-github)\.

 1. For **Your AWS Cloud9 environments** or **Shared AWS Cloud9 environments**, choose **Open IDE** for the environment you want to open\.